elucian/bee/syntax/structure.md

 Statements can be contained in blocks of code.

 * when    -- create multi-path selector using conditions
-* quest   -- create multi-path selector using a value
+* cycle   -- create unconditional repetitive block of code
-* while   -- create repetitive block of code
+* while   -- create conditional repetitive block of code
 * trial   -- create a block of code to handle exceptions

 **notes:**

 * Each block of code start with a specific keyword.
-* Block of code is ending with same keyword and ";"
+* Block of code is ending with keywords ("repeat", "ready", "next")

 ## Driver file